Paul-Hebert/Blurbb-Email-Builder/README.md

 - Inlined css
 - Click an email section to edit it
-- Add and remove email sections
+- Add and remove email sections (OOP js prototypes)
 - Loading icon in modal
 - Blurred modal background
 - One script for email build, export and send